billkarsh/SpikeGLX/sglhome/docs/firmware.md

 connect card (BSC).
 The filenames contain either 'BS' or 'BSC' so you can tell them apart.

-Run SpikeGLX and select menu item `Tools/Update Imec Firmware`.
+Run SpikeGLX and select menu item `Tools/Update imec Firmware`.
 Click the **?** button in the dialog titlebar to get further help.

 >Regardless of the currently installed firmware, we recommend that you do *ANY* update using the latest SpikeGLX Phase30 application because that updater works reliably.
-Yes, even if for example, you are currently at Phase20 firmware and want to drop back to Phase3B2, we still advise you to run Phase30 software, select `Tools/Update Imec Firmware`, then power everything down.
+Yes, even if for example, you are currently at Phase20 firmware and want to drop back to Phase3B2, we still advise you to run Phase30 software, select `Tools/Update imec Firmware`, then power everything down.
 After rebooting, run the SpikeGLX application that pairs with the newly loaded firmware.